Animal Control / Bylaw Enforcement & Complaints

 We encourage all pet owners to have their dogs and cats spayed or neutered to minimize the potential for unwanted puppies and kittens .As an incentive to spay or neuter your dog, the various license and impound fees for spayed or neutered animals are typically less than if your animal is not spayed or neutered.

-Animals are taken to the East Kootenay SPCA and can be claimed after impound fees are paid at City Hall.
+Animals are taken to the East Kootenay SPCA and can be claimed after impound fees are paid at City Hall during the week or at Leisure Services at Western Financial Place on Saturdays and Sundays from 1pm to 4pm.
 The EK SPCA may be contacted at (250) 426-6751.
 Animals still unclaimed after 5 days are transferred to the care of the East Kootenay SPCA.

 The City of Cranbrook does not provide animals for adoption, but does support the East Kootenay SPCA Branch and their adoption programs.
 The EK SPCA may be contacted at (250) 426-6751.